 \section{Abstract}

-We give an explicit, positive, type-uniform formula for all (equivariant) structure constants of the Peterson Schubert calculus in arbitrary Lie types, using only information from the Cartan matrix of the corresponding root system $\Phi$.
+We give an explicit, positive, and type-uniform formula for all equivariant structure constants of the Peterson Schubert calculus in arbitrary Lie types, using only the Cartan matrix of the corresponding root system $\Phi$.
+This solves an open problem originally asked by Harada--Tymoczko in type A for all Lie types.
 As an application, we derive a type-uniform formula for the mixed $\Phi$-Eulerian numbers.